bogeeee/restfuncs/readme.md

 This is still a proof-of-concept, as you see from the version number.
 **Types are not checked** at runtime on the server **yet**, so this is a **security risk** when you don't check them yourself.

-### Things to come (please donate, so i won't be stuck away with some boring contract work* ;) )
+### Things to come

 - Runtime type checking / protection as mentioned above
 - XSRF prevention (not investigated in this yet)
 - Conform to OPENAPI/Swagger standards and automatically generate swagger docs
-- Auto upgrade connection to websockets for faster calls
+- Auto upgrade connection to websockets for faster calls or allow to send calls in batches
-- Websockify: Provide a simple way to call functions on the clinet (the other way around)
+- Websockify: Provide a simple way to call functions on the client (the other way around)
 - Support for file uploads
 - JsonP (maybe)

-_* Also if you want to hire me as a freelancer (in the EU), please contact me._